 - Check out our review of the full list of airport hotels for an overnight stay

 Trains, buses, shuttles, and taxis operate from Sydney airport.
-Choosing the best transfer option will vary depending on how many people you are travelling with, where you are heading and how much comfort you need.
+Choosing the best transfer option will vary depending on how many people you travel with, where you are heading, and how much comfort you need.

 Assuming you are going to the centre of the city (CBD)

 - The fastest journey will be on the airport train – particularly in peak hour, but it is expensive ($18.70 to the city)

 - The cheapest trip will be on the bus and the suburban train network (but it’s certainly not for the faint-hearted)

 - The most comfortable will be with a private transfer and often these are not that much more than a taxi